 Of course, Howard would object to this intermediary duty on the grounds that it's "self-indulgent" in that "it appeals ultimately to a self-centered preference to keep your own hands clean" (2021, 246).
 But this too is a mistake.
 In accounting for the constraint against harming people as mere means, Kantsequentialism does not appeal to a preference to keep your own hands clean (or even as clean as possible), but rather only to a preference for not treating people as mere means-even as a mere means to minimizing the instances in which you've harmed people as mere means.
-To illustrate, consider The Antidote.33 You and Yasmin each have a vial with two cubic centimeters (cm3) of slow-acting poison.
-Although 1 cm3 is enough to kill a person, you give Valentino all 2 cm3.
-Yasmin, by contrast, gives 1 cm3 to Vladimir and 1 cm3 to Vasily.
-Shortly afterwards, you are given a vial containing 2 cm3 of the only available antidote.
-It takes an equal amount of this antidote to counteract a given amount of poison.
-So, you presently have the following choice.
-You can prevent yourself from becoming the murderer of one by giving all 2 cm3 of the antidote to Valentino or you can prevent Yasmin from becoming the murderer of two by giving 1 cm3 of the antidote to each of Vladimir and Vasily.
+To illustrate, consider The Antidote.
+You and Yasmin each have a vial

-From the fact that people have a certain kind of goodness, it follows that it's right to respect them.
+32 From the fact that people have a certain kind of goodness, it follows that it's right to respect them.
 From the fact that it's right to respect them, it follows that it's right to adopt not treating them as mere means as an end.
 And, from the fact that it's right to adopt not treating them as mere means as an end, it follows that, other things being equal, the prospect of doing something that risks treating someone as a mere means ranks lower, evaluative speaking, than the prospect of doing something that doesn't have this risk.
 So, does the right have priority over the good, or vice versa?
 Clearly, there's no straightforward answer just as there would be no straightforward answer if acts were right because they produced good outcomes and outcomes were good because it was right to desire them.